DoDAO-io/dodao-aave-introduction-course/generated/questions/intro-to-lending-borrowing.md

 ##### What is collateral liquidation?

 - [ ]  It is the process of gaining interest for locked collateral by borrowers.
-- [ ]  It is the process of borrowing Flash-Loans.
+- [ ]  It is the process of distributing profits among the native token holders.
 - [x]  It is the forced sale of pledged collateral by the borrower to repay a loan.
 - [ ]  None of these

-Hint: Collateral liquidation
+Hint: NoHint

 Explanation: Collateral liquidation is the forced sale of pledged collateral by the borrower to repay a loan.